nl-design-system/documentatie/figma/figma-components.md

 ## Locking components

 After creating a component it is good practice to lock it.
 This has no influence on the published library and users will still be able to use and edit a component’s instance from the published library.

+## Publishing components

+When publishing components via Libraries → Publish try publishing in small batches with a detailed description of what has changed and whether there are any breaking changes.